 If it is determined that we are a good fit for each other, I encourage you to read and complete the forms below prior to our first meeting (initial intake evaluation).
 This will be helpful in getting things started, and will also give you an opportunity to think of questions that you have about the therapeutic process prior to starting our work together.

 My rate is $150 per hour.
 I have several slots available for sliding scale (in some cases).
+I am happy to announce that I am now able to accept Medicare, Cigna and Tricare insurance.
+I am not in network for Beacon health options.
 If I see you out of network, I can provide you with appropriate documents to send to your insurance company.
 I currently take credit cards, cash and checks, and I also have a PayPal account set up for those who prefer paying online ahead of time.

 What is the first session like?